Alert Source Discuss

 • MUST validate the caller is a trusted EntryPoint

-• If the account does not support signature aggregation, it MUST validate the signature is a valid signature of the userOpHash, and SHOULD return SIG_VALIDATION_FAILED (and not revert) on signature mismatch.
+• MUST validate that the signature is a valid signature of the userOpHash, and SHOULD return SIG_VALIDATION_FAILED (and not revert) on signature mismatch.
 Any other error MUST revert.

 • The account MAY pay more than this minimum, to cover future transactions (it can always issue withdrawTo to retrieve it)